SumitKumar-17/DBMS-Project-Gram-Panchayat-Management-System/README.md

 3. Set up your `.env` file with the correct database connection string.
 4. Use `make dbpush` to push any changes to your database.
 5. Run `make run` to start the development server.
+6. Run `make studio` to launch Prisma Studio.
+7. Run `make seed` to seed the database with default entries.